Free school meals & Pupil premium

 Our Pupil Premium money has been used to provide a range of additional support for our children and these interventions, along with quality first teaching have started to have a positive impact on children’s attainment and self-belief.

-Through targeted interventions we are working hard to eliminate barriers to learning and progress.
-One of the college’s aims is to ensure that ALL groups of students make good progress in order to reach age related expectations as they move through the college.
+Through targeted interventions, we are working hard to eliminate barriers to learning and progress.
+One of the college’s aims is to ensure that ALL groups of students make good progress in order to reach age-related expectations as they move through the college.

 Targeted support is being provided through one-to-one and small group tuition in Year7 through The nurture group.
 Senior leaders and teachers also provide additional support through intervention sessions and subject /targeted support through years 7 to 11.
 These interventions support children in knowing where they are and what they need to do to improve their work.

 Increasing Parental Engagement has also been a focus at the college.
-A range opportunities have been provided to help parents engage more regularly with college such as support evenings, regular tracking clinics, mentors to support family issues and a streamlines communication system to inform parents of upcoming events and opportunities for their children – These will ensure families are better equipped at supporting their children.
+A range of opportunities have been provided to help parents engage more regularly with colleges such as support evenings, regular tracking clinics, mentors to support family issues and a streamlines communication system to inform parents of upcoming events and opportunities for their children – These will ensure families are better equipped at supporting their children.

 How will the school measure the impact of the pupil premium?

 To monitor progress on attainment, new measures have been included in the performance tables that will capture the achievement of students covered by the Pupil Premium.
-At John Ferneley the usual cycle of data collection and the monitoring and tracking of the cohort’s attainment, will be used to inform student progress and enable the early identification of need, support and appropriate intervention.
+At John Ferneley the usual cycle of data collection and the monitoring and tracking of the cohort’s attainment will be used to inform student progress and enable the early identification of need, support and appropriate intervention.
 Review meetings will take place at each milestone (approximately every 7 weeks) and will include a member of Senior Management, teachers, TAs and the Pupil Premium co-ordinator.